 I am thrilled to have you here.
 Please come along with me on my journey.
-You can expect regular and high quality articles on branding, marketing, copywriting, business, programming, cryptocyrrency, life lessons, self improvement and from time to time maybe a bit of political nagging.
+You can expect regular and high-quality articles on branding, marketing, copywriting, business, programming, cryptocurrency, life lessons, self-improvement, and from time to time, a bit of political nagging.
 I will try to keep everything as short and valuable as possible, so bookmark this blog now.

 The reasons broiling inside

-- I want to learn writing.
-Primarily copywriting.
+- I want to learn writing, especially copywriting.
 So this is practice ground, and you can learn and improve with me on this.

 - I also want to shape myself more publically as a software engineer, so programming topics will be part of the blog.
-It's a very valuable skill that many great thinkers of our time advocate, so even if you don't code yourself this might be of interest.
+It's a valuable skill that many great thinkers of our time advocate, so even if you don't code yourself, this might be of interest.

-- Forcing myself to deeply deal with subjects that I write about.
+- To force myself to deal with subjects that I write about deeply.

-- Hands can move rocks, words can move mountains.
-No matter how much I work, if I want to achieve more in whichever area, I need to start talking.
+- Hands can move rocks, and words can move mountains.
+No matter how much you work - if you want to achieve more in whichever area, you need to start talking.

-I've thought about starting a blog quite some time now, but I just ended up building it a few times and leaving it.
-I wasn't interested in using a blog to achieve what I want to achieve.
+I've thought about starting a blog quite sometime now, but I just ended up building it a few times and leaving it.
+I wasn't interested in using a blog to achieve what I wanted to achieve.
 It was merely an option.